Committees

 Maria Willis – CP Unlimited

-The Residential and Housing Committee is comprised of providers and family members.
-The meetings are designed to assist families who are looking for placement, as well as for people already in a residence who have questions about residential services.
-The committee demonstrates the benefits of a good partnership between families and providers.
-The committee is designed to share and problem solve residential and housing issues.
-Providers explain the regulations that govern the operation of the residences and how parents can best advocate for their loved ones.
+This committee is composed of providers and family members to assist families who are looking for placement, as well as for people already in a residence who have questions about residential services.
+The committee demonstrates the benefits of a good partnership between families and providers with a shared goal to share and problem solve residential and housing issues.
+Providers are available to explain the regulations that govern the operation of the residences and how parents can best advocate for their loved ones.